 For Ochsner Nurse Scholars, students pursuing a Bachelor of Science in Nursing (BSN), Associate Degree in Nursing (ADN), or Licensed Practical Nursing (LPN) degree at institutions in Louisiana, Mississippi, or the University of West Alabama are eligible to apply for and receive financial assistance through the program.

-For Ochsner Allied Health Scholars, students pursuing a Radiology Technologist, Surgical Technologist, or Medical Laboratory Technician degree at Delgado Community College are eligible to apply for and receive financial assistance through the program.
+For Ochsner Allied Health Scholars, students pursuing a Radiology Technologist, Surgical Technologist, Respiratory Therapy, or Medical Laboratory Technician degree at an accredited institution in the state of Louisiana or Mississippi are eligible to apply for and receive financial assistance through the program.

 Financial assistance for Ochsner Nurse Scholars are disbursed based on the specific nursing program a student is pursuing: